How to Use QR Codes in Retail: 6 Brands Doing it Right

 Retail giants like Walmart and Target were among the first brick-and-mortar retailers to implement in-store QR Codes for facilitatingquick cashless payment systems.
 These payment systems helped attract more millennials who liked the idea of being able to shop without having to carry cash around at all times.

-Ever since the inception of QR Codes, retailers have been trying to find new ways of implementing QR codes to improve customer engagement and in-store experience.
-One such implementation is that of deploying QR codes on product purchase receipts and price tags attached to products.
+Ever since the inception of QR Codes, retailers have been trying to find new ways of implementing QR codes to improve customer engagement and in-store experience with proper delivery management.
+One such implementation is that of deploying QR Codes on receipts for the items purchased and price tags attached to products.

 Decathlon used this idea of deploying QR codes on price tags when they introduced an app that helped customers skip waiting in long queues with its ‘Scan and Go’ feature.
 The app helped customers to scan QR codes on price tags and make payments directly from the app.